lextoumbourou/notes/README.md

 The notes are taken using [Obsidian](https://obsidian.md/) and a publish version of the notes can be found [here](https://publish.obsidian.md/lex).

-## Literature
+## Reference

-The [[./literature]] folder contains notes collected mostly from MOOCs but also books, papers and videos.
+The [literature](literature) folder contains notes collected mostly from MOOCs but also books, papers and videos.

 ## Slipbox

-The [[./slipbox]] folder contains permanent notes which I've collected from reading and thinking.
+The [slipbox](slipbox) folder contains permanent notes which I've collected from reading and thinking.
 The idea is that each note contains one idea and all ideas are interlinked.

+## Generating HTML

+This project uses Pelican to generate a HTML version of the notes.
+You can generate the notes using the following command: